Jaguar XE and F-TYPE earn 2018 AJAC Car of the Year awards

-Efficient and powerful new Ingenium engines push refreshed Jaguars to forefront
+Efficient and powerful new Ingenium engines push refreshed Jaguar models to forefront

-The new F-Pace may be credited for doubling Jaguar’s fortunes as of late, but the highly popular F-Type sports car and sharply dressed XE sport-luxury sedan are the cats that got the prize.
+The new F-PACE may be credited for doubling the Jaguar fortunes as of late, but the highly popular F-TYPE sports car and sharply dressed XE sport-luxury sedan are the cats that got the prize.

 New Range Rover Velar wins Best Small Premium Utility Vehicle

 The two Jaguars weren’t the only Jaguar Land Rover Canada vehicles to earn awards either, with the Range Rover Velar winning Land Rover’s “Best Small Premium Utility Vehicle.”
 That’s three category wins, which means Jaguar Land Rover was tied for most awards in this year’s program.